chhuang-one/sqxclib/README.md

 * It can work in low-end hardware.

-* Single header file 〈 **sqxclib.h** 〉  (Note: It doesn't contain special macros and support libraries)
+* Single header file 〈 **sqxc/sqxclib.h** 〉  (Note: It doesn't contain special macros)

-* Developer can use "no migration mode" if user doesn't need to sync migrations to database.
+* Developers can use "no migration mode" if migrations do not need to be synchronized to database.

 * Command-line tools can generate migration file and do migrate.
 See doc/[SqApp.md](doc/SqApp.md)